YONGHUNI/blog/README.md

-# blog
+# Blog
-You can access my blog via a following link.
+You can check out my blog using the link below.

 * https://yonghuni.github.io/blog/